BerenLuth/content_recommender/README.md

 For the analysis i have used Gensim libraries such as lemmatize, gensim dictionary, tf-idf and more.

 With few changes it can be used for more general analysis (at the moment it is strongly related to the data structure that i've downloaded from theverge).

+You may find a report in the folder named "Relazione" with some helpful comments and graphics (sorry but it is in italian... also the comments in the code).